-The RTPI Awards for Research Excellence recognise and promote high quality, impactful spatial planning research from RTPI accredited planning schools, and planning consultancies, in the UK, the Republic of Ireland and internationally.
+The RTPI Awards for Research Excellence recognise and promote high quality, impactful, spatial planning research from RTPI accredited planning schools, members, and planning consultancies around the world.

-The prize for the winner of the Academic Award is £350 towards conference attendance; and either a year's subscription to a Taylor & Francis Group journal or a £50 book voucher.
+- The Academic Award, which is £350 towards conference attendance, and either a year's subscription to a Taylor & Francis Group journal or a £50 book voucher

-The prize for the winner of the Early Career Researcher Award is £350 towards conference attendance; and either a year's subscription to a Taylor & Francis Group journal or a £50 book voucher.
+- The Early Career Researcher Award, which is £350 towards conference attendance; and either a year's subscription to a Taylor & Francis Group journal or a £50 book voucher

 Categories supported by the Idox Information Service

-The prize for the winner of the Student Award is a one year subscription to the Idox Information Service and an iPad mini.
+- The Student Award, which is a one year subscription to the Idox Information Service and an iPad mini.

-The prize for the winner of the Sir Peter Hall Wider Engagement Award is £350 towards one paid conference fee bursary (conference fee and/or reasonable travel and expenses) to a practitioner or policy-focused conference.
+- The Sir Peter Hall Wider Engagement Award, which is £350 towards one paid conference fee bursary (conference fee and/or reasonable travel and expenses) to a practitioner or policy-focused conference.

-The prize for the Planning Consultancy Award is one Planning Convention place and two one year's individual memberships to the Idox Information Service.
+- The Planning Consultancy Award, which is one Planning Convention place and two one year's individual memberships to the Idox Information Service.

 Please see here for details of winning entries from previous years.